Zemerik/Custom-Discord-Presence/README.md

 git clone https://github.com/Zemerik/Custom-Discord-Presence
 ```

+> [!Note]
-> Note that you don't have to use GIT, you can simple copy paste the code.
+> If you don't have to use GIT, you can simple copy paste the code or download as a ZIP Folder

 ### Installing: